bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 **********

 Definition
-    To get *stratified* samples, the population is broken up into :ref:`mutually exclusive <mutually_exclusion>` groups.
+    To get *stratified* samples, the population is broken up into :ref:`mutually exclusive <mutual_exclusion>` groups.
 Then a *random* sample from every group is taken.

 Example
     - Sampling a highschool by grouping the school into freshmen, sophomores, juniors and seniors.